diazrenata/bbs-size-shifts/README.md

 Time, curious time.

-Perspective on evaluating how changes in total abundance and functional composition modulate temporal trends in ecological community function.
+Perspective on evaluating the temporal dynamics of multiple, interrelated dimensions of community function.